NethServer/docs/administrator-manual/en/webtop5.rst

 Sharing Calendar
 ----------------

-you can share each personal calendar individually.
+You can share each personal calendar individually.
 Select the calendar to share -> right click -> "Sharing and permissions":

 .. image:: _static/webtop-sharing_cal_1.png